-This file will be kept separately from the main pupil file and will be held securely only to be accessed by appropriately trained people.
-The main file, open to staff, will have a marker to signify that a separate safeguarding file exists for that child so that all staff coming into contact with that child are aware that an additional vulnerability exists.
+This file will be kept separately from the main pupil file and will held securely only to be accessed by appropriately trained people.

 The school will keep written records of concerns about children even where there is no need to refer the matter to external agencies immediately.
-Each child will have an individual file i.e. no family files.

 All incidents/episodes will be recorded e.g. phone calls to other agencies, in the chronology with more detail and analysis in the body of the file.
-This will help build a picture and help the DSL in analysis and action, which may include no further action, monitoring, whether a CAF (level 3) should be undertaken, or whether a referral should be made to other agencies - Social Care Direct/Early Help Hubs in line with the Continuum of Need document (see link in appendix) and reflecting the Signs Of Safety approach.
+This will help build a picture and help the DSL in analysis and action, which may include no further action, monitoring, whether a CAF should be undertaken, or whether a referral should be made to other agencies - Social Care Direct/Early Help Hubs in line with the Continuum of Need document and reflecting the Signs of Safety approach.